kcenon/pacs_bridge/docs/user-guide/configuration.md

 ### Production Configuration with TLS

-See [examples/config/config-production.yaml](../../examples/config/config-production.yaml) for a complete production configuration example.
+See `examples/config/config-production.yaml` in the repository root for a complete production configuration example.

 ### High Availability Configuration